eclipse-tractusx/tractus-x-umbrella/docs/concept/TAP7.1-solution-design.md

     host: my-own-db
     port: 5432
 ````

+#### Out of scope:
-Out of scope: Use central _helpers.tpl functions to standardize naming conventions across all charts. (technical feasability needs to be evaluated)
+* Usage of central _helpers.tpl functions to standardize naming conventions across all charts. _(Helper functions could not be applied as templates of 3rd party HELM charts could not be modified or extendes)_

 #### 2. Automated Validation & Linting in CI